DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Daylight could be seen through cracks in ceiling.
 This light illuminated both Jeanne and her bodyguards.
-And Fairin who was peeking out of exit's door in order to check situation.
+And Farin who was peeking out of exit's door in order to check situation.

-"Fairin, how palace's entrance looks?"
+"Farin, how palace's entrance looks?"

 "Three demons, but it seems they are just passing by.
 Will not pose a problem."